 If we say no, you have the right to request an appeal.
 Requesting an appeal means asking us to reconsider - and possibly change - the decision we made.
-2019 Evidence of Coverage for Anthem MediBlue Plus (HMO) Page 187 Chapter 9.
-What to do if you have a problem or complaint (coverage decisions, appeals, complaints)

 Step-by-step: how to make a Level 1 Appeal (how to ask for a review of a coverage decision made by our plan)